deenadeeya/deenadeeya/README.md

 - 📚 Novels & comics
 - 🐾 Cats (not shocking at all)
 - 🌱 Nature & outdoor vibes
 - ✨ Merging tech with real-world impact

+---

+- I'm also interested in **team collaboration and group management**, and thrive working in structured, organized development teams.
+- Long live matcha latte.